DwitrishaSaha/organicmaps/README.md

 ## Why Organic?

-Sarathi is pure and organic, made with love:
+SAARTHIis pure and organic, made with love:

 - Respects your privacy
 - Saves your battery
 - No unexpected mobile data charges

-Sarathi is free from trackers and other bad stuff:
+SAARTHIis free from trackers and other bad stuff:

 - No ads
 - No tracking